Consultation

 Athletes

 Daily training means daily showering.
-Reducing cumulative chemical exposure is a reasonable marginal gain.
+Reducing cumulative chlorine exposure is a marginal gain that compounds over time, particularly relevant for skin integrity in swimmers and daily trainers.

 Parents bathing young children

-Children's skin absorbs more relative to body weight.
-Bath water dechlorination is low-cost and high-impact.
+Children's skin absorbs proportionally more relative to body weight than adult skin.
+Bath water dechlorination is low-cost relative to the Anespa's total value and high-impact for this specific use.